-- A Black Start Unit that entered Black Start Service under a capital recovery rate or after incurring additional capital costs to continue Black Start Service on or after June 6, 2021 has a commitment to provide Black Start Service for the capital recovery period plus the remaining life of the Black Start equipment.
-After entering Black Start Service, such units may terminate the provision of Black Start Service with one year's advance notice and consent of the Transmission Provider (or its commitment period may be involuntarily terminated) provided the Black Start Unit demonstrates to the satisfaction of the Transmission Provider at least one of the following reasons for such termination apply: - o Black Start Unit retirement or deactivation; - Expiration of a state, federal, or other governmental agency permit(s) required for Black Start Service without the potential for renewal absent major capital additions; - Capital additions are required by the Black Start Unit owner to maintain Black Start Service capability (in which case, the Black Start Unit is required to submit those costs into a Black Start Service Request for Proposal if issued by the Transmission Provider in accordance with the procedures set forth in Manual 14D and only continue to provide Black Start Service if selected for Black Start Service by the Transmission Provider). - New Black Start Unit owners recovering capital cost under either Capital Cost Recovery Rate in the Tariff Schedule 6A shall provide PJM an estimated annual revenue requirement based on the most current cost data at the time the unit enters Black Start Service. - New Black Start Unit owners will submit capital cost documentation to PJM and the IMM within three months after entering Black Start Service.
-Acceptable documentation may consist of: - o Third-party invoices supporting costs for contractor services and materials - o Time sheets or other project tracking documentation for internal labor costs (components of labor rates) including rate sheets and applicable overheads - o When applications and certificates for payment are used to confirm completion of any portion of a project, they must be signed and notarized.
-The signature and notarization must be visible on any copies provided. - o When internal costs are charged to the project, they must include documentation supporting all costs which will be included and a breakdown of how the costs were developed. - New Black Start Unit owners will submit annual revenue costs including variable black start and fuel storage costs (if applicable) to PJM and the IMM within three months after entering Black Start Service. - The annual black start revenue requirement may include annualized capital costs, black start operating and maintenance costs, existing unit level annual VOM cost, and NERC standard compliance costs, all of which must include complete supporting documentation.
+- A Black Start Unit that entered Black Start Service or qualifying as a Fuel Assured Black Start Unit under a capital recovery rate or after incurring additional capital costs to continue Black Start Service on or after June 6, 2021 has a commitment to provide Black Start Service for the capital recovery period plus the remaining life of the Black Start equipment.
+After entering Black Start Service. such units may terminate the provision of Black Start Service with one year's advance notice and consent of the Transmission Provider (or its commitment period may be involuntarily terminated) provided the Black Start Unit demonstrates to the satisfaction of the Transmission Provider at least one of the following reasons for such termination apply: - Black Start Unit retirement or deactivation;

-o If the Black Start Unit can be fired on oil, additional required documentation includes support for the claimed minimum tank suction level(s), size of tanks and fuel burn rates.
-If the tank is shared with other resources, a complete explanation with all supporting data of how tank use is shared and the allocation factor(s) used.
+- Expiration of a state, federal, or other governmental agency permit(s) required for Black Start Service without the potential for renewal absent major capital additions; or - Capital additions are required by the Black Start Unit owner to maintain Black Start Service capability (in which case, the Black Start Unit is required to submit those costs into a Black Start Service Request for Proposal if issued by the Transmission Provider in accordance with the procedures set forth in Manual 14D and only continue to provide Black Start Service if selected for Black Start Service by the Transmission Provider). - New Black Start Unit owners recovering capital cost under either Capital Cost Recovery Rate in the Tariff Schedule 6A shall provide PJM an estimated annual revenue requirement based on the most current cost data at the time the unit enters Black Start Service or becomes fuel assured. - New Black Start Unit owners will submit capital cost documentation to PJM and the IMM within three months after entering Black Start Service or qualifying to be a Fuel Assured Black Start Unit.
+Acceptable documentation may consist of: - Third-party invoices supporting costs for contractor services and materials - Time sheets or other project tracking documentation for internal labor costs (components of labor rates) including rate sheets and applicable overheads - When applications and certificates for payment are used to confirm completion of any portion of a project, they must be signed and notarized.
+The signature and notarization must be visible on any copies provided. - When internal costs are charged to the project, they must include documentation supporting all costs which will be included and a breakdown of how the costs were developed. - New Black Start Unit owners will submit annual revenue costs including variable black start and fuel storage costs (if applicable) to PJM and the IMM within three months after entering Black Start Service or qualifying to be a Fuel Assured Black Start Unit. - The annual black start revenue requirement may include annualized capital costs, black start operating and maintenance costs, existing unit level annual VOM cost, and NERC standard compliance costs, all of which must include complete supporting documentation. - If the Black Start Unit can be fired on oil, additional required documentation includes support for the claimed minimum tank suction level(s), size of tanks and fuel burn rates.
+If the tank is shared with other resources, a complete explanation with all supporting data of how tank use is shared and the allocation factor(s) used. - Fuel Assured Black Start Unit Owners whose unit's become fuel assured via a capital recovery rate shall clearly designate the alternative fuel assured schedule as such in Markets Gateway when that fuel is offered in either the Day-Ahead or Real-Time Energy Market